 The SLAT gives equal or better preparation compared to any TESOL, TEFL, or other certificate we are aware of.
 Visit the SLAT-TESOL comparison page for a full explanation; we encourage you to share this link with prospective employers, so that they will understand what a strong background your SLAT Certificate gives you compared to most other certificates.

-The director of the SLAT program can also provide you with a letter stating this information that you can give to prospective employers.
+The director of the SLAT program can also provide you with a letter stating your coursework and practicum hours that you can give to prospective employers.

 3. I am a senior and I want to go overseas and teach English.
 How long will it take me to finish the SLAT?